-A bird bath can be an excellent source of water, but it can also be dangerous, even deadly, to backyard birds if it is not properly used and maintained.
-Learning about bird bath safety can help backyard birders be prepared to offer a cool drink or quick dip to their backyard birds without inadvertent harm.
+A bird bath can be an excellent water source, but it can also be dangerous, even deadly, to birds if it is not properly used and maintained.
+Learning about bird bath safety can help birders be prepared to offer a cool drink or quick dip to their backyard birds without accidental harm.

 How Bird Baths Can Threaten Birds